scaredfinger/dietizme/libs/utils/graphql/README.md

 # GraphQL Utilities

-A comprehensive set of utilities for working with GraphQL in the DietizMe application.
+A comprehensive set of utilities for working with GraphQL in the Otiuming application.
 This library provides a type-safe, efficient, and flexible approach to GraphQL communication, particularly with the Omnidata backend.

 ## Features